RClueX/Patch-Magement/README.md

 ---
 ## Patch Management

 Patch management is the ongoing process of updating and maintaining software applications and operating systems with the latest security patches and bug fixes.
-It's a crucial practice for enhancing system security by addressing vulnerabilities that attackers can exploit.
+It's a crucial practice for enhancing security by addressing vulnerabilities that attackers can exploit.

 ---